jdeschamps/careamics.github.io/docs/algorithms/n2v/index.md

 ## Reference

 Alexander Krull, Tim-Oliver Buchholz, and Florian Jug.
-"Noise2void-learning denoising from single noisy images."
+"Noise2Void - learning denoising from single noisy images."
 Proceedings of the IEEE/CVF conference on Computer Vision and Pattern Recognition, 2019.

 Joshua Batson, and Loic Royer.
-"Noise2self: Blind denoising by self-supervision."
+"Noise2Self: Blind denoising by self-supervision."
 International Conference on Machine Learning.
-PMLR, 2019.
+Proceedings of Machine Learning Research, 2019.